-To summarize it up, I'm more a PC-person than a smartphone one.
-My reasons are clear: PCs offer multiple levels of hardware and software freedom, even the most restrictive PCs (those of Apple, maybe) are way "freer" than %95 of smartphones available today.
-Smartphones are not only restricted, they also have very limited hardware (well, to be clear, by "limited" I mean restrictive by design, powerfulness doesn't count here).
-As non-average computer user, I don't feel comfortable dealing with these small computers, especially using the default setting (virtual keyboard, touch input, small monitor, etc).
-However, these days (early 2020) I've become more attracted to smartphones than any moment in the past.
-So I'm going to tell you a story about me dealing with the first modern smartphone I ever owned.
+To summarize it up, I'm more of a PC-person than a smartphone one.
+My reasons are clear: PCs offer multiple levels of hardware and software freedom that are simply absent in smartphones, even the most restrictive PCs (those of Apple, maybe) are way "freer" than %96 of smartphones available today.
+Smartphones are not only restricted, they also have very limited hardware (well, by "limited" I mean lacking a lot of user control).
+As a non-average computer user, I don't feel comfortable dealing with these small computers, especially using the default setting (virtual keyboard, touch input, small monitor, etc).
+However, in early 2020, I've become more attracted to smartphones than any time in the past.
+So I'm going to tell a story about me dealing with the first modern smartphone I ever owned.

 In reality, the first "smartphone" I owned was a Nokia C5-03, running Symbian OS, that is, proprietary and very limited.
 It was back in 2011, and I used this phone for about 8 years (till mid-2019).
 In this span of time, my whole technological focus was on PCs (desktops and laptops) and I didn't pay much attention for my smartphone as its support was discontinued by the manufacturer and the development kits for Symbian OS were not available anymore.
 Lately, in the time of the Android revolution, I sat down and was just an observer, actually an interested one.

-Anyways, a half-year ago (late 2019), I finally managed to get a modern, Android-running smartphone.
+Anyways, in late 2019, I finally managed to get a modern, Android-running smartphone.
 It wasn't the smartphone of my dreams, but honestly very close to.
-It's X-BO S87, a typical obscure Chinese smartphone.
+It's an X-BO S87, a typical obscure Chinese smartphone.
 My sister used it for about two years, then threw it in the trash (metaphorically).
-I had to pick that smarty up from the trash, factory reset it, and then being frustrated because I have no control over it (i.e. I don't have root access to the operating system).
+I had to pick that smarty up from the trash, factory reset it, and then being frustrated because I have no control over it (i.e. I can't login into the superuser account of the operating system).

 That moment, Android world was still foreign to me, actually I have used Android since 2015, but I didn't own an Android-running smartphone to tamper with and tweak its operating system.
 I primarily wanted root access, because that is what I have on all systems I use (i.e. GNU).